MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 (vii) The Consolidated Farm and Rural Development Act (7 U.S.C.
 1921 *et seq.*); and

-(viii) Any federal law that provides assistance to a producer of a commodity affected by a crop loss or a decline in the prices of commodities.
+(viii) Any Federal law that provides assistance to a producer of a commodity affected by a crop loss or a decline in the prices of commodities.

 29. Multiple Benefits